jvmontes/basic-blog/src/markdown-pages/how-i-built-this.md

 slug: "/blog/engineering/how-i-built-this"
 date: "2021-07-02"
 title: "How I Built This"
-tags: ["Engineering" "Developer", "Software Development", "Career", "Journey", "Blog"]
+tags: ["Engineering", "Developer", "Software Development", "Career", "Journey", "Blog"]
 excerpt: "Here's a little bit about how I built this site you're looking at now."
 ---